Fuller House (TV series): Home media and syndication

 Warner Home Video released the first season of the series on DVD in Region 1 on February 28, 2017.
 The second season was released on DVD in Region 1 on December 12, 2017.
 The third season was released on DVD in Region 1 on January 22, 2019.
 The fourth season was released on DVD in Region 1 on December 17, 2019.
 The fifth and final season was released on DVD in Region 1 on June 8, 2021.
+The complete series DVD was released on June 8, 2021.

-In February 2022, U.S. cable network GAC Family acquired reruns of Fuller House to accompany its syndicated airings of the original Full House; the network stated that it would broadcast the series on an "off-the-clock" schedule to accommodate commercial breaks without needing to edit it for time, as its episodes generally run longer than the standard 21–24 minute length used for half-hour programs with commercials.
+In February 2022, American cable network GAC Family acquired reruns of Fuller House to accompany its syndicated airings of the original Full House; the network stated that it would broadcast the series on an "off-the-clock" schedule to accommodate commercial breaks without needing to edit it for time, as its episodes generally run longer than the standard 21–24 minute length used for half-hour programs with commercials.